Skip to main content

 The Okteto Manifest allows you to define a list of commands to deploy, test and destroy your application.
 By default, your commands run locally in your machine, but we recommend that you enable remote execution.

-Enable remote execution by setting the remote field to true in the deploy/destroy section of your Okteto Manifest:
+To use remote execution per application, you can enable it by setting the remote field to true in the deploy/destroy section of your Okteto Manifest:

 okteto.yaml